randy-rebucas/lingkod-ph/docs/payment-system-implementation-complete.md

 ## ✅ Conclusion

-The Lingkod PH payment system is now fully implemented with enterprise-grade features:
+The LocalPro payment system is now fully implemented with enterprise-grade features:

 - **Security**: Comprehensive validation and security measures
 - **Reliability**: Retry mechanisms and error recovery